7:30 p.m., Thursday, November 14, 2013

-Nadel completed his 19th year as the lead voice on the Texas Rangers radio broadcasts, his second season on ESPN Dallas 103.3 FM and the Rangers ESPN Radio Network.
-It marked his 35th year broadcasting Rangers baseball, the longest tenure of any announcer in the history of the franchise and the second longest continuous current stint with one team in the American League to Kansas City's Denny Matthews (45th year in 2013).
+Eric Nadel is in his 19th year as the lead voice on the Texas Rangers radio broadcasts, his second season on ESPN Dallas 103.3 FM and the Rangers ESPN Radio Network.
+It marks his 35th year broadcasting Rangers baseball, the longest tenure of any announcer in the history of the franchise and the second longest continuous current stint with one team in the American League to Kansas City's Denny Matthews (45th year in 2013).

 Nadel was inducted as the 15th member of the Texas Rangers Baseball Hall of Fame on August 11, 2012.